Colleagues pay tribute to NHS staff who have died during Covid-19 crisis

 Tributes have flooded in for NHS staff known to have died after contracting Covid-19.

+On Sunday, the first serving NHS midwife in England to die after testing positive for the virus was confirmed when Princess Alexandra Hospital in Harlow, Essex, announced the death of Lynsay Coventry, 54.

-Two nurses – both young mothers – five doctors and two healthcare assistants have contracted the coronavirus and died since the start of the outbreak.
+Three nurses – two who were young mothers – five doctors and two healthcare assistants have also contracted coronavirus and died since the start of the outbreak.

+Lance McCarthy, chief executive of the Princess Alexandra Hospital NHS Trust (PAHT), said Ms Coventry, a grandmother, would be remembered for her “professionalism and commitment”.

+He said: “Lynsay has been a midwife at PAHT for 10 years and her loss will be felt by the maternity team and colleagues from across the organisation.

 Nurse Areema Nasreen, 36, died just after midnight on April 2 in intensive care at Walsall Manor Hospital in the West Midlands – the hospital where she had worked for 16 years.